Going over in July and looking for a place to stay, things to see and do.

 There has been a response on Twitter from andywhittle

-art'hotel, very nice, right on the river bank over 9 years ago
+art'hotel, very nice, right on the river bank about 11 years ago

 I think Andy was talking about this hotel: